DeathAruban/Lore-Item-MCBE/README.md

 </p>

 # Warning
-Before using the component disable Sneak Toggle from the settings otherwise it could create problems in using the addon go to settings/touch/sneak toggle
+Before using the component disable Sneak Toggle from the settings, otherwise it could create problems in using the addon.
+Go to settings/touch/sneak toggle
 <p align="center">
      <a>
 		<picture>